jimmy-zx/csc2332-mbqc/report/report.typ

 $
   ket(psi_"in") = 1/2 sum_(x=0)^2 e^(-(2pi)/3 i x) ket(x)
 $
-confirm that the output probability distribution matches the theoretical QFT output for representative input states, thereby validating both the correctness of the MBQC construction and the effectiveness of the simulation methodology.
+confirms that the output probability distribution matches the theoretical QFT output for representative input states, thereby validating both the correctness of the MBQC construction and the effectiveness of the simulation methodology.